 Many of my clients are from out-of-state, so I strive to keep it simple.
 Rather than sell packages with glamorous names, I charge by the photographic hour.
 In other words, if you have a three-hour wedding, I charge you for three hours.
 What's more, that rate includes the hours I spend in planning and post-production.
-Here's the best part: You receive at least 40 first-edition 5x7 prints and an 8x10 for every hour I photograph!
-Three hours equals 120 5x7 prints.
+Here's the best part: You receive at least 30 first-edition 5x7 prints for every hour I shoot.

 Prices and Specials ...

 My elopement special (bride and groom only) is $450 plus tax and shipping.
-That includes an hour or so of photography at one location, 40 5x7 first edition prints, and an 8x10 enlargement.
+That includes an hour or so of photography at one location and 30 5x7 first edition prints.
 A popular add-on option is a "photography walk-about" after the ceremony, especially if near a scenic location like the Santa Fe Plaza.

-My intimate ceremony special (involving up to 10 people) is $650 plus tax and shipping, which includes two hours of photography at one location, 80 5x7 first edition prints, and 2 8x10 enlargements.
+My intimate ceremony special (involving up to 10 people) is $650 plus tax and shipping, which includes two hours of photography at one location, 60 5x7 first edition prints.